The Art of Cooking and Eating

 From traditional to modern, industrial to homemade, our culinary program immerses you in the many delightful facets of Italian cuisine.

 Our tour begins in Italy's culinary capital, Bologna, where the energized conversations of university students echo from ubiquitous porticoes and the center square is full of performances and local flavor.
 Delicious lessons on Bologna’s rich culinary history begin with dinner at a traditional Bolognese trattoria.
-Guided walks in the city’s historic center continue the exploration, where you’ll learn about world-famous cheeses and meats at tastings in the center market, then enjoy a glass of Pignoletto wine at the historic Osteria del Sole.
+Guided walks in the city’s historic center continue the exploration, where you’ll learn about world-famous cheeses and meats at tastings in the center market.
+Our second evening in Bologna includes a sumptuous meal at a highly-rated contemporary ristorante.

 From Bologna, we head to Pennabilli to enjoy the quiet beauty, rich culture, and delicious culinary traditions that attracted three stellar chefs.
 Easy-to-moderate walks with breathtaking mountain views help work up an appetite for the next Michelin-rated meal.